Gopher-Rangers/mercadofresco-gopherrangers/README.md

 $ go run main.go

 # The server will initialize in the <http://localhost:8080>
+# To see the documentation go to <http://localhost:8080/docs/index.html#/>
 ```

 ## License ##

-This project is under license from MIT.
-For more details, see the [LICENSE](LICENSE.md) file.
+This project is under license from Apache 2.0.
+For more details, see the [LICENSE](LICENSE) file.

 &#xa0;